HobnobMancer/SI_Hobbs_et_al_2023_cazywebscraper/README.md

 # Reproducing the analyses

+The `data/` directory is already pre-populated with FASTA files required to query the CE19 _TBR22\_41900_ protein sequence against the CE19 protein that were structurally characterised (in June 2022).

 ## Build a local CAZyme database

 Download all CAZyme records from the [CAZy](http://www.cazy.org) database and compile the records into a SQLite3 database.